morgan-nanez/selected_projects/cs194_proj4/README.md

 ### Part 2: Full Facial Keypoint Detection

 I followed a similar structure for this portion of the project as well.
-To prevent the trained model from overfitting, I augmented the data by rotating the image by random angle between (-10, 10) degrees as well as by randomly changing the images' brightness, hue, saturation, and contrast.
+To prevent the trained model from overfitting, I augmented the data by rotating the image by random angle, between -10 and 10 degrees, as well as by randomly changing the images' brightness, hue, saturation, and contrast.
 Here are sampled image from my dataloader visualized with ground-truth keypoints.

 <table>
 <col width="33%" />